gdelg001/mydolls/README.md

 # My Doll Collection App

-An Android application for cataloguing a personal collection of fashion dolls.
+An Android application for cataloging a personal collection of fashion dolls.
 Each doll is stored in a local SQLite database with its release details, attributes, and a photo.
 The app supports create, read, update and delete operations.